What To Do When An Unauthorized Transfer Is Made

-- You must comply with the bank’s request for a writing.
+- You must comply with the bank’s request for writing.

-- Notice must be given within 60 days of the date in which a bank statement is received that contains the error.
+- The notice must be given within 60 days of the date on which a bank statement is received that contains the error.
 What this means is that ultimately every transaction on a checking or savings account shows up on a monthly bank statement.
 You have 60 days from the date of receiving that statement to make a complaint.
 Therefore, you really have more than 60 days from the date that the transfer actually took place.

 - What if you don’t receive a monthly statement?
-The fact is you do.
+The fact is you do receive one, even if you don’t see it.
 You just may have opted to not have it mailed to you.
 However, banking regulations require that a bank statement be prepared on each account.
-You may be getting email notice that the statement is available.
+You may be getting an email notification that the statement is available.
+Did the notice go to your spam folder?

 - Once the bank receives your notice, a certain action must be taken within 10 days.
-The bank must either:
+The bank must take one of these actions:

-- Provide a provisional credit to the account for the amount that was taken within that first 10 days.
-Then, perform its entire investigation and complete it within 45 days, and notify the results via mail.
+- Provide a provisional credit to the account for the amount that was taken within the first 10 days.
+Then, perform its entire investigation and complete it within 45 days and notify the results via mail.
 Again, if an error is found to have occurred, the bank must replace that money within one day.